 - Access to short-term consultations with NBA-related professionals/consultants

-- Incubate Retreat, for spiritual and physical renewal
+- A retreat, for spiritual and physical renewal

 - Opportunity to apply for assistance with site visits to similar projects/organizations